Dwayne Leik: ARCA racing

-In 13 career ARCA RE/MAX Series starts, Leik had 1 top 5, 2 top 10, 8 top 20 finishes.
-He finished 10th at Charlotte in his first ever ARCA race, with a best finish of 4th at Pococno.
+In thirteen career ARCA RE/MAX Series starts, Leik had one top-five, two top-ten, eight top-twenty finishes.
+He finished tenth at Charlotte in his first ever ARCA race, with a best finish of fourth at Pococno.

 NASCAR career

-Leik purchased two NASCAR Nationwide series cars from Andy Petree Racing.
+Leik purchased two NASCAR Busch/Nationwide Series cars from Andy Petree Racing.
 Under funding and time limitations have always plagued his career.
-Through his career he qualified and started in 14 NASCAR Nationwide Series races with his best finishes coming at Chicagoland Speedway where he finished 24th twice.
+Through his career he qualified and started in fourteen second-tier series races with his best finishes coming at Chicagoland Speedway where he finished 24th twice.
 His Nationwide career earnings are 247,723.00.
-One race of note that typifies his career is when he qualified a car for Davis Motorsports in 2008 at the biggest race of the year, Daytona, only to give up his starting spot to the owner’s son Kertus whose car did not make the race.
-“This is a small father and son operation and they didn’t put in all of those long hours to watch me race one of their cars while Kertus sat out...
-It doesn’t matter to me if I qualified it; Kertus deserves to be in their own car... it’s the right thing."
+One race of note that typifies his career is when he qualified a car for Davis Motorsports in 2008 at the biggest race of the year, Daytona, only to give up his starting spot to the owner's son Kertus whose car did not make the race.
+"This is a small father and son operation and they didn’t put in all of those long hours to watch me race one of their cars while Kertus sat out...
+It doesn't matter to me if I qualified it; Kertus deserves to be in their own car... it's the right thing."

 In 2006, Leik partnered with Keith Duesenberg to form Duesenberg & Leik Motorsports.
-The team ran the full 2006 NASCAR Nationwide season with driver Jay Sauter and sponsor Western Union.
-In the year of the “Bushwhackers” (half the field being Sprint Cup drivers) the team posted 3 top 10, 6 top 15, and 13 top 20 finishes.
-The team’s best qualifying efforts were 2nd at Martinsville, 6th at California and 7th at Richmond.
+The team ran the full 2006 Busch Series season with driver Jay Sauter and sponsor Western Union.
+In the year of the "Buschwhackers" (half the field being NASCAR Cup Series drivers) the team posted three top-ten, six top-fifteen, and thirteen top-twenty finishes.
+The team's best qualifying efforts were second at Martinsville, 6th at California and seventh at Richmond.
 The team earned $751,219 in purse money.
-Leik ran one race for the team – Daytona.
+Leik ran one race for the team, at Daytona.